-A CT Scan is a procedure that combines many x-ray images with the aid of a computer to generate cross-sectional and three-dimensional views of anatomy.
+A CT scan is a procedure that combines many X-ray images with the aid of a computer to generate cross-sectional and three-dimensional views of anatomy.
 CT Scans are performed to analyze the internal structures of various parts of the body.
 CT Scans can identify normal and abnormal structures and be used to guide procedures.

 CT Scans are preferred for numerous parts of the body including brain, sinus, neck, chest, spine, abdomen, pelvis, and extremities.
 CT Scans can also be beneficial for evaluating the heart and lungs.

 Some CT Scans require contrast material to be injected intravenously, administered by mouth and/or by enema in order to increase the distinction between various organs or areas of the body that have circulation.
-The intravenous contrast is iodine-based liquid given in the vein.
+The intravenous contrast is an iodine-based liquid given in the vein.
 Rarely, are there any adverse reactions to the intravenous contrast.
 New intravenous contrast agents, such as Isovue have been developed and are used at Radiology and Imaging Specialists to decrease allergic reactions.
 If the patient has a history of allergy to contrast material, the requesting physician and radiology staff should be notified.
 Patients that are allergic to iodinated products still may have a CT Scan performed with intravenous contrast.
-To eliminate complication with the contrast medium an antihistamine may be administered prior to or after the examination.
+To eliminate complications with the contrast medium an antihistamine may be administered prior to or after the examination.
 With the intravenous injection patients may feel a warm sensation throughout their body or they may experience a metallic taste in their mouth.
 This is a normal reaction to the intravenous contrast.

 Contrast administered by mouth is called barium.
 Oral barium is a liquid contrast given to outline the bowel and distinguish the bowel from other local structures with similar attenuation values.
 Oral barium is to be ingested by the patient one hour prior to the CT examination.
 Certain CT Scans require the barium contrast medium to be administered rectally by the radiologic technologist.